Cinereus/vampire-survivors-fusion-clone/README.md

 All asynchronous logic made in simple way, using vanilla c# tasks.
 It's unsafe practice and i use it only for simplification.
 Please if you'll be using this project for something, use unitasks instead.

-Tech stack:
-Unity
-Photon Fusion 2 client/host mode
+Tech stack: Unity, Photon Fusion 2 client/host mode, VContainer
-VContainer

 Art assets used in this project: https://sethbb.itch.io/32rogues